Felipe-gsilva/notes/backlog/tasks/task-1 - In-Memory-Key-Value-Store-(like-Redis).md

 ## Description

 <!-- SECTION:DESCRIPTION:BEGIN -->
-Build a server that listens on a port, accepts commands (like SET, GET, DEL), and stores data in memory.
+Build a server that listens on a port, accepts commands like SET, GET, DEL and stores data in memory, possible integration with the other project

 ---